 The Iceland Volcano Marathon can be run in a pair of normal running shoes, but trail running shoes is recommended if running for a top placement.

 All finishers receive a medal.
 A small, symbolic prize is awarded to the top three finishers in each race (marathon, half marathon and Polar Bear Challenge) in the male and female categories.
 Please note that there is no prize money.

 The race has a time limit of 7 hours from the start of the marathon.

-Runners still on the route after the time is up will be picked up by a race official or medical car and driven back to the finish area.
+Runners still on the route after the time is up, or haven't passed the cut off point in time, will be picked up by a race official or medical car and driven back to the finish area.

 The Iceland Volcano Marathon takes place in July.
 In 2020, the event takes place on the 25th of July.

 The 2021 race date has not yet been determined.